18F/uswds-jekyll/pages/support/FAQs.md

 Add the following sentence as an acknowledgment for using SCINet/Ceres as a resource in your manuscripts or datasets meant for publication:

-“This research used resources provided by the SCINet project of the USDA Agricultural Research Service, ARS project number 0500-00093-001-00-D.”
+“This research used resources provided by the SCINet project and the AI Center of Excellence of the USDA Agricultural Research Service, ARS project number 0500-00093-001-00-D.”

 ### How do I get an account (I am an ARS employee)?
 Please fill out the [SCINet Account Request Form](/signup/).
 The request will be forwarded to your supervisor for approval.
 You may want to notify your supervisor so they are aware of the incoming email that requires a response.
 Once your supervisor has granted approval, an account will be created for you and you will receive an email from the Virtual Research Support Core (VRSC) with logon information.